armi-ne/Electric-SkateBot-Python/README.md

  a) Modified and implemented optional variables and a help "error" message, please read under "more info" tab.

+2) +brand

+ a) Modified this in a similar way to +battery and +convert, however the if check is different, explained below.

-2) +convert
+3) +convert

  a) Modified and implemented optional variables and a help "error" message, please read under "more info" tab.

-3) +help
+4) +help

  a) Adjusted the message to reflect changes in the +battery and +convert functions
 _____________________________________________________________________________
 More Info:

-In regards to the +battery and +convert command, through the use of optional variables and evaluating multiple variables using one if statement (https://stackoverflow.com/questions/9504638/evaluate-multiple-variables-in-one-if-statement) now when users don't provide the required number of arguments the bot will instead send the user a PM detailing how to properly use the command.
+1) In regards to the +battery and +convert command, through the use of optional variables and evaluating multiple variables using one if statement (https://stackoverflow.com/questions/9504638/evaluate-multiple-variables-in-one-if-statement) now when users don't provide the required number of arguments the bot will instead send the user a PM detailing how to properly use the command.

 Example: